 The precinct is the smallest political unit in the country and all voters in a precinct vote at one location.
 The precinct is where elections are won and lost.
-It is your neighborhood.
-You know the people and you know what issues are most important to them.
+It is your neighborhood; you know the people and what issues are most important to them.

 What is a Precinct Delegate?

 A precinct delegate (PD) is elected directly by the voters in each precinct and is elected to serve as a liaison between the Republican Party and voters in their neighborhood.
 PD’s also represent their neighborhood at various Republican meetings throughout their two-year term and are the grass-roots activist that can help win elections.

 PD’s are responsible for helping the Party register people to vote, distribute literature, identify Republican supporters and ensure they vote on Election Day.
 PD’s elect citizen members of the Ottawa County Republican Executive Committee and delegates to State Conventions.
 These bodies are responsible for choosing leadership in the County, Congressional District, and State Parties.
 State Conventions select some Party nominees that appear on the General Election ballot in November.
 These are offices such as MI Supreme Court Justices, Lt.
 Governor, Attorney General, Secretary of State, and university and state education boards.
 During Presidential election years, Congressional District and State Parties also elect delegates to the National Convention and Presidential Electors.